szabgab/slides/python/turtle.md

 {id: turtle-line}
 {i: getturtle}
 {i: forward}
+{i: exitonclick}

 {aside}
-Without the call to `input()` at the end of the program it would automatically close the window and we would not be able to see anything.
+Without the call to `turtle.exitonclick()` at the end of the program it would automatically close the window and we would not be able to see anything.
+This command installs an event-handler so when we click on the mouse it will end the application.
 {/aside}

 ![](examples/turtle/line.py)

-turtle.exitonclick()

 ## Square (forward, left)
 {id: turtle-square}